Lakelands railway station: History

-Early works commenced in August 2021.
-The first things to be done were reconfigurations to the overhead line equipment and earthworks.
+Early works commenced in August 2021, including earthworks and the reconfiguration of the overhead line equipment.
 The Public Transport Authority (PTA) modified the design to fulfil the conditions set by the Mandurah council and the station was approved by a Joint Development Assessment Panel in September 2021, allowing major works to begin in late 2021.
 During early 2022, works occurred for constructing the platforms, lift shafts, retaining wall, and earthworks for the car park and bus interchange.
 In April 2022, the main concourse was lifted into place.
 By October 2022, the station building was being constructed and by December 2022, the roof was in place.
 That month, an extra $14 million was added for Lakelands station's operational cost, including for 18 additional staff upon opening, although the construction cost had been reduced to $72 million by that point.
 The main building works were scheduled to be complete by January or February 2023, with internal works to happen after that.
 The station opened on 11 June 2023, with the final cost being $72 million, $8 million under budget.